-Tami Dowers, who was the paid search person at a company where I served as the organic search person, once told me that Google Adwords is like an auction where whether you get the chair depends not only on what you’re willing to pay but also on how the chair will look in your living room.
+Tami Dowers, who was the paid search person at a company where I served as the organic search person, once told me that Google Ads is like an auction where whether you get the chair depends not only on what you’re willing to pay but also on how the chair will look in your living room.

-I think that’s a very useful way to look at quality scores for your PPC/CPC ads.
+I think that’s a very useful way to look at quality scores for your CPC ads.
 Both Google and Bing use quality scores to determine what kind of rankings your ads will get and how much they will cost you.

 Google tells us exactly what they look at when they’re assessing quality score:

 - Your clickthrough rate (CTR): This includes how frequently people have clicked through to your page when they see your ad, but it also includes your CTR history — how often people click through your ads at all.
 The more compelling your ads, the higher your quality score.